renatoathaydes/zig-common-tasks/README.md

 # Zig Common Tasks Website

-This website was created with [Magnanimous](https://renatoathaydes.github.io/magnanimous/).
+This repository contains the `Zig Common Tasks` website, which is built with [Magnanimous](https://renatoathaydes.github.io/magnanimous/).

 All Zig samples are in the [source/processed/samples/](source/processed/samples) directory.